praveenraj2001/M1_ProjectGoal_Util/4_TestPlanAndOutput/README.md

 # Test Plan
+## Test plan and output

+## Test plan is created and verified on both manual and automated manner

+## Here below are the some of the *unity test/ unity framework* test plans there are so many but I have only mentiones some of the test cases here

 | Test ID (for statistics)| Description | Input | Expected output | Actual Output |
 | --- | --- | --- | --- | --- |